6 Spatial and temporal patterns of the terrestrial carbon cycle

 Not all solar radiation that reaches the land surface is absorbed by active green vegetation.
 The highest radiation intensities coincide with sparsely vegetated land, including major desert regions.
 The effect of reduced vegetation cover on GPP is quantified by the factor fAPAR which accounts for the fraction of absorbed photosynthetically active radiation (Section 4.2).
 Limited vegetation cover and light absorption reduces terrestrial GPP further by over 75% (from 1442 to 322 PgC yr-1, Wang, Prentice, and Davis (2014)).

 At the global scale, temperature has a relatively weak effect on GPP.
 Considering that photosynthesis is inhibited by freezing temperatures (below 0°C) does not substantially reduce total terrestrial GPP (from 322 to 300 PgC yr-1, corresponding to a 7% reduction, Wang, Prentice, and Davis (2014)).
-This is because low temperatures coincide with low PAR (or \(I_0\)) and .
+This is because low temperatures coincide with low PAR (or \(I_0\)).
 Situations of high light and low temperatures are relatively rare.

-Finally, physiological effects of CO2, temperature, vapour pressure deficit, and the atmospheric pressure are considered.
+Finally, physiological effects of CO2, temperature, vapor pressure deficit, and the atmospheric pressure are considered.
 Note that the effect of temperatures below freezing is treated separately by the step described above.
 The potential maximum rate of the conversion of absorbed photosynthetically active radiation is reduced by the limited diffusion rate of CO2 through stomatal openings (thus reducing \(c_i\) relative to \(c_a\), Figure 6.13 e) and is further reduced by the effects of photorespiration as accounted for by the factor \((c_i - \Gamma^\ast)/(c_i + 2\Gamma^\ast)\).
 This represents the effect of leaf-internal CO2 concentration on the electron transport-limited assimilation rate \(A_J\) in the FvCB model (Equation 4.9).
 These physiological effects reduce terrestrial GPP from 300 to 211 PgC yr-1, corresponding to a 30% reduction (Wang, Prentice, and Davis 2014).
 Note that the range of published total annual terrestrial GPP estimates is lower - between 110 and 140 PgC yr-1 (Benjamin D. Stocker et al. 2019).

 Figure 6.13: Patterns of modelled global annual GPP (gC m-2 yr-1) controlled by PAR at the top of atmosphere (a), and modified by a sequence of effects: atmospheric transmissivity and cloud cover (b), vegetation cover (c), low-temperature inhibition (d) and physiological effects of CO2 (e).
 PARTOA corresponds to ITOA in Equation 6.1.
 Figure from Wang, Prentice, and Davis (2014).